TimBroderick44/Postcode-API/README.md

 ```
 http://localhost:8080/allSuburbsPostcodes (or http://127.0.0.1:8080/allSuburbsPostcodes)
 ```
-9. Enjoy!
-Test the endpoints with Postman and have fun!
+9. Follow the steps [here](https://github.com/TimBroderick44/WhereAmI-Frontend) and set up the frontend.

 ## What did I use to create it?